- Current license as a Registered Nurse in the Commonwealth of Massachusetts, or eligibility for Massachusetts Registered Nurse licensure.

-- Broad experience in nursing which includes experience in acute care and adult medical and/or surgical settings.
+- Broad experience in nursing which includes experience in mental health.

-- Experience with the integration of technology and alternative delivery systems of instruction in the teaching-learning process.
+- Experience with the integration of technology as well as active and collaborative learning strategies in the teaching-learning process.

-- Experience and strong knowledge base with the assessment of student learning outcomes and developing curriculum based on the outcomes.
+- Experience in the assessment of student learning outcomes at the course and program level.